REGULATIONS 360º CHALLENGE TEJEDA (NOVEMBER 2022)

 A GPS device will be delivered to the participant, who will have to give a deposit before collecting it.
 This device will send a signal every certain time (depending on the signal availability of the area).
 This information will be received by the Security Department of the race, who will permanently follow the race’s progress, making sure that the participants follow the correct track.
 This information will be available online.

-The device must be returned to the organisation at the end of the race.
+The device must be returned to the organization at the end of the race.

 ARTICLE 14: SECURITY AND ACCIDENTS PROTOCOL